jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 We use the term Internet consolidation to refer to the process of the increasing control over Internet infrastructure and services by a small set of organizations.
-Such concentration has an obvious effect on traffic flows or whose services and systems are in daily use by large population of Internet users, but it can also create secondary effects, where the abiity to collect information or to affect something is concentrated in the small set of organizations.
+Such concentration has an obvious effect on traffic flows or on services and systems that are daily used by a large population of Internet users.
+However, it can also create secondary effects, where the ability to collect information or to affect something is concentrated in that small set of organizations.

-Consolidation may also affect technology choices and the evolution of the Internet architecture, e.g., large organizations or organizations providing important technology components may have a significant impact on what technology is deployed for large numbers of users or by other organizations.
+Consolidation may also affect technology choices and the evolution of the Internet architecture.
+For example, large organizations or organizations providing important technology components may have a significant impact on what technology is deployed for large numbers of users or by other organizations.

-Our first question is whether Internet is indeed consolidating?
-It certainly appears so, though more quantitative research on this topic would be welcome.
-It is also possible that there's only a perception of consolidation, as market forces have caused business changes in new areas of business.
-Arguably, today's consolidation areas seem to be more in the application space than further down in the stack or in the operating systems, as was the case some years ago.
-The second question is if we're seeing consolidation simply moving to new areas.
+Our first question is whether the Internet is indeed consolidating.
+It certainly appears so, but more quantitative research on this topic would be welcome.
+It is also possible that there is only a perception of consolidation, as market forces have caused business changes in new areas of business.
+Arguably, today's consolidation areas seem to be more in the application layer than further down in the stack or in operating systems, as was the case some years ago.
+The second question is if we are seeing consolidation simply moving to new areas.

 This phenomenon could be looked at from many different angles, but this memo considers the topic from the perspective of how available technology and Internet architecture drives different market directions.
-Our third question is if the Internet technology has influenced the consolidation trends in some manner?
-And conversely, the fourth question asks how is Internet consolidation influencing the development of the Internet infrastructure and architecture?
+Our third question is if the Internet technology has influenced the consolidation trends in some manner.
+And conversely, the fourth question asks how Internet consolidation is influencing the development of the Internet infrastructure and architecture.

 The engineering remit at the IETF is to focus on technology, but of course we also want to understand the implications and externalities of the technical arrangements we